rawnode/cli/README.md

 # Raw NodeJs MVC Framework CLI

-rawnode-cli is the cli for createing a new rawnode (The Raw NodeJs MVC Framework with zero dependencies) project
+rawnode-cli is the cli for creating a new rawnode (The Raw NodeJs MVC Framework with zero dependencies) project

 ### Installation